zntb/fullstack-open-course-exercises-part0-part2/part2/phonebook/README.md

 Let's return to our phonebook application.

 Currently, the numbers that are added to the phonebook are not saved to a backend server.
 Fix this situation.

+### 2.13: The Phonebook step 8

+Extract the code that handles the communication with the backend into its own module by following the example shown earlier in this part of the course material.